ryo-ohki-code/sideshift-payment-integration-node/README.md

 ```

 ### Wallet Configuration
-Important to know: The current version provide a custom and the latest 'checkout' integration.
+Important to know: The current version provides a custom and the latest 'checkout' integration.

 The custom integration requires two different wallets because the SideShift API doesn't support same-coin-network shifts (e.g., BTC-bitcoin to BTC-bitcoin).
-Checkout do not have this restriction.
+Checkout does not have this restriction.

-You can use 'custom integration' by setting only one wallet, but same coin shift will throw error.
-Using 'checkout integration' require only one wallet setting.
+You can use 'custom integration' by setting only one wallet, but same coin shifts will throw an error.
+Using 'checkout integration' requires only one wallet setting.

 ```
 const MAIN_WALLET = {